Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Experiments

 We investigate the impact of composition- and symmetry-aware atom ordering and inter- and intra-orbit permutation augmentation to quantify component contributions.
 We evaluate these strategies using Match Rate and RMSE for CSP, and structural and compositional validity for DNG.

 \textbf{Results.} Lexicographical ordering based on electronegativity and Wyckoff position provides compositional and crystallographic priors that are exploited by the DiT model, as shown in \cref{tab:ablation}.
 The PosEmb ablation removes explicit positional information from the sequence representation to assess the contribution of the proposed atom ordering.
 The resulting performance degradation indicates that the ordering encodes compositional and symmetry information (\cref{tab:ablation}).
 Inter- and intra-orbit permutation augmentation further improves performance by promoting robustness to symmetry-preserving permutations within this ordering.
+Furthermore, electronegativity-based ordering consistently outperforms atomic numbers, and the proposed hierarchical augmentation significantly outperforms full $N!$ random permutation (\cref{tab:ordering_ablation}).
+We also show that unified training matches CSP-only training (\cref{tab:unified_ablation}), and that decoupled time axes are critical for CSP: coupling $t{=}s$ substantially degrades CSP performance, and DiffCSP/FlowMM adapted to CSP fail to effectively condition on fixed compositions due to their coupled noise schedules (\cref{tab:coupled_ablation}).